He may be just 5-11, but Poona Ford is standing tall in the middle of the Seahawks defense

 But some might joke that it was getting an eye on Ford that has been the problem for so many football observers during his career.

-At just 5 feet 11 inches, Ford is three inches shorter than any other defensive lineman on Seattle’s roster and taller than only five other players of any type — all kickers, running backs or receivers.
+At just 5 feet 11, Ford is three inches shorter than any other defensive lineman on Seattle’s roster and taller than only five other players of any type — all kickers, running backs or receivers.

 Concerns over his height helped Ford go undrafted and become available for Seattle to sign.
-He picked the Seahawks largely because he felt they had shown the most interest in him before the draft — they were the only team to bring him in for a pre-draft visit.
+He picked the Seahawks largely because he felt they had shown the most interest in him before the draft — they were the only team to bring him in for a predraft visit.

 “He’s real squatty,’’ said guard D.J.
 Fluker with a laugh.

-Saturday, though, Ford made sure everyone could see him when he took off running down the field with a Geno Smith pass that deflected off the cross bar and into his hands at right about the goal line near the end of the Seahawks’ annual “mock game.”
+Saturday, though, Ford made sure everyone could see him when he took off running down the field with a Geno Smith pass that deflected off the cross bar and into his hands near the end of the Seahawks’ annual “mock game.”

 Ford, who had been denied a chance at a touchdown earlier in the day when a fumble he recovered had been blown dead, decided this time he was going to get his moment in the sun no matter what — much to the delight of the 4,500 or so at Pop Keeney Stadium in Bothell, as well as his teammates.